Daniel Vogelbach: Pittsburgh Pirates

 On March 15, 2022, Vogelbach signed a one-year contract with a team option for a second year with the Pittsburgh Pirates.
 On May 17, Vogelbach hit the first triple of his career off of Keegan Thompson of the Chicago Cubs.
-In 75 games with the Pirates, he batted .228 with 12 home runs and 34 RBIs.
+On May 24, he was placed on the injured list with a hamstring strain, ultimately being activated on June 3.
+In 75 games with the Pirates, he batted .228 with 12 home runs and 34 RBIs, playing 68 games at DH, 10 as a pinch hitter, and 5 at first base.

 New York Mets

 On July 22, 2022, the Pirates traded Vogelbach to the New York Mets for Colin Holderman.
-He made his first appearance with the Mets on July 24, going 1-for-3 with a walk.
-On August 3, 2022 Vogelbach hit his first home run as a Met, a grand slam off of Washington Nationals reliever Jordan Weems in Nationals Park, becoming the 11th Mets player to hit a grand slam as his first homerun with the team.
-In November, the Mets exercised their option with him for the 2023 season.
+On August 3, Vogelbach hit his first home run as a Met, a grand slam off Washington Nationals reliever Jordan Weems, becoming the 11th Mets player to hit a grand slam as his first home run with the team.
+In 2022 for the Mets, he batted .255, as a designated hitter and pinch hitter.
+His sprint speed was in the bottom 2 percent in the major leagues.
+In the Wild Card round, he was hitless in eight plate appearances with one sacrifice fly.

+On November 6, the Mets exercised their option with Vogelbach for the 2023 season.
+In 2023, he hit .233/.339/.404 with 13 home runs and 48 RBI as a designated hitter and pinch hitter.
+For the second season in a row, his sprint speed was in the bottom 2 percent in the major leagues.
+On November 17, 2023, Vogelbach was non-tendered and became a free agent.

+Toronto Blue Jays (second stint)

+On February 16, 2024, Vogelbach signed a minor league contract with the Toronto Blue Jays.
+On March 24, the Blue Jays announced that Vogelbach had made their Opening Day roster.
+In 31 games for Toronto, he batted .186/.278/.300 with one home run and eight RBI.
+On June 14, Vogelbach was designated for assignment after the Blue Jays recalled Addison Barger.
+He was released by the Blue Jays four days later.

+Coaching career

+On February 12, 2025, it was announced that Vogelbach would be named as the special hitting assistant for the Pittsburgh Pirates and officially retire from professional baseball.